kannibalox/pyrosimple/docs/usage-rtcontrol.md

 #### Jinja2

 For more complex output, the [Jinja2](https://palletsprojects.com/p/jinja/) library can be used.
-It has support for much more complex formatting and logic than the simple CSV ouput.
+It has support for much more complex formatting and logic than the simple CSV output.
 See the [official Jinja2 documentation](https://jinja.palletsprojects.com/en/3.1.x/templates/) for everything it's capable of .